 Legal Advice for Renting — 63 results

-Written by attorney James Studt, over 5 years ago.
+Written by attorney James Studt, almost 6 years ago.
 STAFF PICK

 READ THIS FIRST!
 This guide is an informal description of the process of issuing a notice to pay rent or vacate to residential tenants in Washington state.
 This guide is applicable ONLY in... more

-Written by attorney Thomas J Major, 10 months ago.
+Written by attorney Thomas J Major, about 1 year ago.

 A quick list of tenant-side dos and don'ts in preparation for the court date in a NJ nonpayment of rent landlord-tenant case.
 Do: Have all of your receipts, canceled checks, money orders... more